j-d0g/mistral-7b-nli/0_PAPER.md

 Our results demonstrate the significant improvements achieved through our Reflection-CoT data augmentation and QLoRA fine-tuning approach:

 1. **Classification improvement**: Our fine-tuned model achieved a dramatic improvement in accuracy, from 53.77% to 89.58%, representing a 35.81 percentage point (66.60% relative) improvement over the base Mistral-7B model.
-Even more striking is the F1 score improvement from 41.51% to 89.57% (+115.78% relative), indicating substantially better balanced performance.
+Even more striking is the F1 score improvement from 41.51% to 89.57%, indicating substantially better balanced performance.

 2. **Reasoning quality enhancement**: Our analysis suggests improvements in medium-to-long reasoning chains (101-300 tokens), though the comparison is limited by methodological differences in datasets and baselines.